Learn how to store data between app launchesStart Free Course

 This free course is your first step towards a new career with the Become an iOS Developer Nanodegree Program.

 Enhance your skill set and boost your hirability through innovative, independent learning.

-This course assumes extensive iOS experience.
-Specifically, you’ve built several apps, know how to use core iOS libraries, and are familiar with networking and MVC design principles.
-Introduction to iOS App Development with Swift, UIKit Fundamentals, and iOS Networking with Swift are good courses to take if you need to familiarize yourself with these concepts.
+This course assumes intermediate iOS experience.
+Specifically, you have a solid foundation in Swift, including experience writing tableview-based applications.
+Introduction to iOS App Development with Swift and UIKit Fundamentals are good courses to take if you need to familiarize yourself with these concepts.

-You will need access to a Mac computer running OS X 10.9 or later.
+You will need access to a Mac computer running OS X 10.12.6 or later, and the ability to install Xcode 9.2.
 However, you do not need an iPad or iPhone to complete the activities.
-All exercises can be completed using the iOS simulator built into Xcode.
+You will test and run all exercises using the iOS simulator built into Xcode.

 See the Technology Requirements for using Udacity.

 Apps need to be able to store information—including app settings, downloaded data, user-generated data, game state, and more—so that it isn’t lost when the app crashes or the device restarts.

 The apps you’ve written up to now probably do not persist their data.
 They likely make use of the device’s RAM (random-access memory).
 RAM is volatile, meaning it only maintains its data while the device is powered.
 To retain data long-term, you need to save it to non-volatile memory, or storage.
 In the case of a desktop computer, you’d need to save it to the hard drive; in the case of iOS, we need to save it to the device’s flash memory.

 Different options are available to store different types of data.
 In this course, you’ll learn when to use NSUserDefaults, NSFileManager, or employ Core Data, and get practice using all three.

 Besuchen Sie de.udacity.com und entdecken Sie lokale Angebote, unsere Partnerunternehmen und Udacitys deutschsprachigen Blog.